tdewolff/hasher/README.md

 ``` go
 //go:generate hasher -type=Pill -file=pill.go
 ```
-but `hasher` adds that row itself too, so you can use the command-line just as well.
-Just make sure the file consists solely of the new type and the constants!
+but `hasher` adds that row itself too, so you can use the command-line just as well `hasher -type=Pill -file=pill.go`.
+Just make sure the file consists solely of the new type and the constants of that type, because it will be overwritten!

 It must have the -type and -file flag, that accepts a single type and filename respectively.
-The given file will be __OVERWRITTEN__.

 ## Lower- and uppercase and dashes
-The first uppercase of the constants is lowered and any uppercase after an underscore.
+By default, the first uppercase of the constants is lowered and any uppercase after an underscore.
 Any underscore is replace by a dash.
 So that:
 ``` go
 fmt.Print(painkiller.Aspirin) // aspirin
 fmt.Print(painkiller.StrongMorphine) // strongMorphine
 fmt.Print(painkiller.Amitriptyline_Gabapentin) // amitriptyline-gabapentin
 ```

+But you can specify the name explicitly in the comment after the constant.
+See the initial example.

 ## Hash to string
 Translate the value of a Pill constant to the string representation of the respective constant name, so that the call `fmt.Print(painkiller.Aspirin)` will print the string `"aspirin"`.